nietoperz809/merlin/readme.md

 The original user guide can be found here: https://archive.org/stream/manuals-handheld-games-ParkerBros-Merlin/ParkerBros-Merlin_djvu.txt

-Right click in the Merlin window also shows the user guide.
+A right click in the Merlin window also shows the user guide.

 <p align="center">
 <img src="screenshot.jpg">